TesiNicco/CentenAssoc/README.md

 ### Once all data is in place and in the correct directory, you can either go through the pipeline manually (in case you want to perform/replicate a specific part of the pipeline), or execute it in block.

-Please do not hesitate to contact us at n.tesi@amsterdamumc.nl in case of questions and/or big report.
+Please do not hesitate to contact us at n.tesi@amsterdamumc.nl in case of questions and/or bug report.